Daring to Hear Voices

-Hypnotizability, proneness to absorption (the ability to become fully immersed in one’s inner imagery) and proneness to dissociation are examples of traits that are known to occur on a spectrum across populations, and are likely be be innate.
+Hypnotizability, proneness to absorption (the ability to become fully immersed in one’s inner imagery), and proneness to dissociation are examples of traits that are known to occur on a spectrum across populations and are likely to be innate.
 Fantasy-proneness, a hypothesized sub-type of absorption, has also been identified (albeit more controversially) in people who report anomalous experiences.

 Another standard explanation for anomalous experiences is that they occur as a response to repressed memories and trauma.

 In a response to his critics, Spanos tested for trauma and trait variables in a study that divided subjects who reported UFO experiences into nonintense (e.g., seeing lights and shapes in the sky) and intense (e.g., seeing and communicating with aliens or missing time) groups.
 He found that subjects in both groups did not score higher than average on psychopathology, hypnotizability, and fantasy proneness, but that experiences in the intense group were more often sleep-related (e.g., sleep paralysis).
 Subjects in the intense group also reported much stronger beliefs in the existence of aliens and space visitation.